2 Samuel 15 – Absalom’s Rebellion

 c.
 While he offered sacrifices: Absalom was careful to keep up his religious practices, both for the sake of image and because he was deceived enough to think that God wanted to bless him.

 d.
-And the conspiracy grew strong: Once some started coming to Absalom’s side, it encouraged more and more to come.
-Momentum for division builds because others are doing it.
+And the conspiracy grew strong: Once some people started coming to Absalom’s side, it encouraged more and more to come.
+Momentum for division builds because others are already causing division.

 B. David escapes with the help of faithful friends.